jwdeveloper/JW_Instruments/README.md

 > Thank you for using plugin!
-I believe it gives you much fun Documentation is divided to few sections
+I believe it gives you much fun
+> Be aware modifications of this file has NO impact on plugin To change plugin behaviour edit config.yml file

   - <B>[Information](#Information)</b>   General info about plugin and author
   - <B>[Commands](#Commands)</b>      Command, arguments, command permissions
   - <B>[Permissions](#Permissions)</b>   Permissions and reactions between them
   - <B>[License](#License)</b>      Plugin license

->Be aware modifications of this file has NO impact on plugin To change plugin behaviour edit config.yml file

 ## Information
 ``` yaml